 The famous Gila monster is known for the lovely patterns on its beaded skin and for being a rare venomous American lizard.
 It is difficult for a human to be envenomated by one of these robust-bodied lizards since the animal has to hang on and chew, but the venom is used to paralyze its prey.
 Dinner for the Gila monster includes birds, smaller reptiles, and small mammals such as mice.
 Gila monsters also eat carrion and eggs.

 Arizona has several species of rattlesnake, with the Arizona ridge-nosed rattlesnake being the state reptile.
 The western diamondback rattler can also be found in most state parks.
-They get their name because of the keratinous rattles at the ends of their tail that they shake when they feel threatened.
+These snakes get their name because of the keratinous rattles at the ends of their tail that they shake when they feel threatened.

 Arizona insects are of course found throughout the state.
 Besides the beautiful two-tailed swallowtail butterfly is the assassin bug, which has a fang to “assassinate” other insect prey and even prick human skin.
 Still, people welcome it in their garden as it hunts insect pests.
 Another insect is the ambush bug, which lies in wait on sunflowers and ambushes bugs that come too near.
 Other insects are the backswimmer, an aquatic bug that swims on its back, the broken-backed seed bug, a pest whose strange wing formation gives it its name, aphids, stinkbugs, squash bugs, ants, antlions, and water striders.
 There are many species of flies, wasps, bees, and dragonflies